Sprains & strains

+To reduce the risk of sprains and strains caused by overexertion and repetitive motion, you can use risk controls to eliminate the hazards that cause the injuries.
 When choosing the appropriate risk controls, the employer must consult with the joint health and safety committee or the worker health and safety representative.
 Be sure to test the risk control before fully implementing to make it work within your organization.
 To help identify potential risk controls, consider the following questions:

 Physical modifications to facilities, equipment, and processes can reduce risk factors for MSIs.
 Some questions to consider: